will-hedges/SWACheckInBot/README.md

 # SWACheckInBot - a Selenium bot for flight check in

-Set and forget terminal app to check in at the earliest time for a SWA flight.
+Set and forget terminal app to check in at the earliest time for an SWA flight.

 ## Introduction